transmissions11/solcurity/README.md

 - `C9` - Don't use blockhash, etc for randomness.
 (SWC-120)
 - `C10` - Protect signatures against replay, use nonce and `block.chainid`.
 (SWC-121)
 - `C11` - Ensure all signatures use EIP-712.
 (SWC-117 SWC-122)
-- `C12` - Output of abi.encodePacked shouldn't be hashed if using two or more dynamic types.
+- `C12` - Output of abi.encodePacked shouldn't be hashed if using >2 dynamic types.
 (SWC-133)
 - `C13` - Careful with assembly, don't use any arbitrary data.
 (SWC-127)
 - `C14` - Don't assume a specific ETH balance.
 (SWC-132)
 - `C15` - Avoid insufficient gas griefing.
 (SWC-126)